-Boeing has outlined the specification of it's longest version of the MAX, to compete with the Airbus 321 NEO and fill the gap in the market left by the 757.
-The design will be finalised by the end of 2017.
-Entry into service could be 2020 depending upon orders,
+Boeing launched it's longest version of the MAX on 19 Jun 2017, to compete with the Airbus 321 NEO and fill the gap in the market left by the 757.
+The MAX-10 already has over 361 firm orders and commitments.

 Boeings Randy Tinseth has said that the 737 Max 10 will offer the same capacity as the slightly longer Airbus A321neo, but will be 2.8 tons lighter, have lower fuel consumption and slightly greater range.
 He went on to say that "We aren't looking to simply build something on par with the A321neo.
 We're bringing a better airplane to the market - and that's our focus."

 *** Updated 08 Jun 2017 ***

 Shortly after United airlines placed an order for the MAX-10 to replace their -900 and -900ERs, Howard Attarian, the SVP Flt Ops issued a letter to pilots giving a few more details including: